thinkcompany/think_dev-standards/development-standards/accessibility.md

 <p id="nameError">Please only use letters</p>
 ```

 Let the user know how many errors are on a page.
-Each error message should be prefaced with its error number relative to the total number of errors.
+Preface each error message with its error number relative to the total number of errors.

 Example (Best):